nath1295/MLX-Textgen/README.md

 mlx_textgen.server --help
 ```

-You can sepcify the number of cache slots for each model, minimum number of tokens to create a cache file, and API keys etc.
+You can specify the number of cache slots for each model, minimum number of tokens to create a cache file, and API keys etc.

 ## License
 This project is licensed under the terms of the MIT license.